Alexa Seleno

 Fun Facts About Dragons

-Did you know… that dragons make popcorn???
+DID YOU KNOW… that dragons make popcorn???

 Fun facts: adolescent dragons sometimes get their kicks by visiting cornfields at night in the fall, once the standing corn has dried out.